k-mack/k-mack.github.io/content/post/20211223-tips-for-writing-docs.md

 ## Conclusion

-The goal of this post was to share some techniques to help write good software documentation with a markup language.
+The goal of this post was to share techniques to help make writing good software documentation enjoyable with a markup language.

 _Fin_.